A Parallel Linear-Constraint Active Set Method: Non-Convex Polyhedra

 With the curated $\mathcal A_P$, and the adjusted membership test, Algorithm \ref{algo:opt} may proceed as above, except that when a point is found to be in $P$, it is saved and the algorithm continues.
 On completion, the minimum of all the points that have been saved is the minimum of $P$.
 If the set of saved points is empty, there is no minimum.
+For details, see Algorithm \ref{algo:non-convex}.